Medellín Versus Cartagena—Two Top Colombia Options Square Off

 Comparison Results—Medellín Versus Cartagena

-In our Medellín versus Cartagena comparison, Medellín beats out Cartagena in 10 of our 14 categories.
-Cartagena beats out Medellín in three categories and the two cities tie in one category.
+In our Medellín versus Cartagena comparison, Medellín beats Cartagena in 10 of our 14 categories.
+Cartagena beats Medellín in three categories, and the two cities tie in one category.

-But in reality, the categories are not equally rated.
-To really determine which city is best for you, you’d have to put a higher weighting on the categories most important to you.
+However, in reality, the categories should not be equally rated.
+To determine which city is best for you, you have to put a higher weighting on the categories most important to you.

-Where Cartagena really shines is when you compare it to other Caribbean locations.
-The lack of hurricanes and the low prices caused by today’s exchange rates make it an attractive alternative when compared to the rest of the Caribbean.
+Where Cartagena really shines is when you compare it with other Caribbean locations.
+The lack of hurricanes and the low prices (especially thanks to the current favorable exchange rate between the Colombian peso and the U.S. dollar) make it an attractive alternative when compared with the rest of the Caribbean.

-I have spent much time in both cities, and both have their pros and cons.
-The only way to know which city is better is to spend time in both.
+I have spent much time in both cities, and each has its pros and cons.
+The only way to know which city might be the better choice for you is to spend time in both.